khalida1wwin/tts-extention/README.md

 # This should work on all Chromium browsers:
-- tested on google chrome, and Brave
+- tested on google chrome, Microsoft Edge, and Brave
 - for firefox try the Firefox manifest.json after deleting the old one

 # Thanks to suno-ai for their amazing models: